 5.1.
-Time period - Campaigning starts at on Saturday 29th February at 1pm and ends when polls close at 6pm on Friday 6th March.
+Time period - Campaigning starts at the designated end of the All candidates meeting on Saturday 29th February at 1pm and ends when polls close at 6pm on Friday 6th March.
 Campaigning outside of this time period is not allowed and may result in a penalty applied to the candidate at the discretion of the Elections committee.
-Before the campaign period begins, candidates may only interact with student publications that have been pre- approved by the Senior Elections Officer.
+Before the campaign period begins, candidates may only interact with student publications that have been pre-approved by the Senior Elections Officer.